servicetitan/Stl.Fusion/docs/Overview.md

 to prefer X over Fusion.
 It can't be a silver bullet, even though it tries really hard to be the one :)

 P.S.
-Check out ["How similar is Stl.Fusion to SignalR?"](https://medium.com/@alexyakunin/how-similar-is-stl-fusion-to-signalr-e751c14b70c3?source=friends_link&sk=241d5293494e352f3db338d93c352249) if you want to learn more about the similarities and differences.
+Check out ["How similar is Fusion to SignalR?"](https://medium.com/@alexyakunin/how-similar-is-stl-fusion-to-signalr-e751c14b70c3?source=friends_link&sk=241d5293494e352f3db338d93c352249) if you want to learn more about the similarities and differences.

-### Fusion and Blazor = ❤
+### Fusion + Blazor = ❤

 Why every single piece of a client-side code shown here is supposed to run on [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)?

 ![](img/Blazor.jpg)

-Stl.Fusion is just 3 months old project (that's on Jul 9, 2020).
+Fusion is just 5 months old project (that's on Oct 1, 2020).
 In human terms she shouldn't even start to crawl yet :)
 And so far it's a one-man creation - more an MVP vs a finished product.
 As you might guess, 3 months for all of this + samples, documentation,